Vantage Ecological Tracking

 Finding Track & Sign & Assessing in the Field is Key to Being a Better Tracker

-One - Day Wandering Field Exercise Vantage September 12th - This is a new approach to Wildlife Tracking.
-You will be wondering over the landscape with Marcus Reynerson.
-This is a workshop but more so to help participants break through some mental barriers to answering questions and teaches you how to find wildlife tracks in the field.
-This combines Trailing & Track & Sign and really helps to hone in your field skills.
-You will be asked to answer the questions in a more efficient way than and learn how to find track & sign.
-This will take a bit of physical shape for these evaluations.
+One - Day Wandering Field Exercise - This is a new approach to Wildlife Tracking.
+You will be wondering over the landscape with Marcus Reynerson & Kevin O’Malley.
+This is a workshop but more so to help participants break through some mental barriers and teaches you how to find wildlife tracks in the field.
+This combines Trailing & Track & Sign and really helps to hone in your ecological tracking skills.
+This course covers aspects of the Why? & the Where? in the Six Arts of Tracking.
+This will take a bit of physical shape for these adventures.
 This is not an evaluation but an exercise to find track in the wild.

 East Cascades Ecosystem